anaice/avisa-api-ruby/README.md

 ### Downloading Media

-WhatsApp media (images, audio, video, documents) come encrypted.
+WPP media (images, audio, video, documents) come encrypted.
 Use the download methods to decrypt:

 ```ruby
 # In your webhook controller